At 200 level students are expected to:

 - communicate ideas fluently and clearly in terms of the discipline conventions

-- Your work is expected to be a formal written presentation with references (footnotes/endnotes and bibliography) listed according to the Ancient History Style Guide that will be uploaded on iLearn.
+- Your work is expected to be a formal written presentation with references (footnotes/endnotes and bibliography) listed according to the Ancient History Style Guide that can be downloaded from Ancient History web address.
 You may include images if you think it is helpful to make a point clear, but again make sure you provide a bibliographic reference, with the page/plate number, for all the images you use.

 Extensions and penalties

 Please avoid asking for extensions.
-If students anticipate any difficulty in meeting assigned due dates, it is important that they contact the convenor as early as possible.
+If you anticipate any difficulty in meeting assigned due dates, it is important that you contact me as early as possible.
 Application for an extension must be made prior to the submission date of the assignment.
-Such a request will be considered only if the student faces a serious crisis that can be documented in some way (eg. with a medical certificate).
-'Getting behind with your work' or 'I had other deadlines' do not count.
+Such a request will be considered only if you are facing a serious crisis that can be documented in some way (e.g., with a medical certificate).

 * 2% of credit will be deducted per day (including weekends) for assignments handed in late without an extension.